fpisidoro/subatomico/README.md

 var pointSource = Radionuclide.isotope('COBALT 57'); //incorrect syntax but will still work
 ```

 How do you know if a radioisotope is included in the built-in list?
-You can check individually or get a list of all:
+You can check individually or get a list of all (e.g. to create a pulldown menu, etc.):

 ```
 bool isU238included = Radionuclide.included('U-238'); //true